benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

             "halt-message": "Halting Wrapper...",

-         # readline is likely to be more-cross platform, but does not use wrapper's ability to keep console keystroke entries visually intact while server produces output.

-            "use-readline": "deprecated",

          # Use-betterconsole replaces "use-readline" for clarity about what this option does.
 The default is False because use-betterconsole may not be fully cross-platform.
 Better Console makes it easier for the console operator too see what they are typing, even while the server or wrapper my be writing output at the same time, essentially produces jline-like functionality to the wrapper console...

             "use-betterconsole": False

-        },

     "General":

 # General wrapper and server startup options

-        {

          # restart server automatically if it stops (unless you explicity used the "/stop" command within the console).